 pmGetHostName function behaves similarly again, but returns a

 If the context id is associated with an archive source of data,

 the hostname returned is extracted from the archive label using

 For live contexts, an attempt will first be made to retrieve the

 hostname from the PCP collector system using pmFetch(3) with the

 pmcd.hostname metric.
-This allows client tools using this interface
+This allows client tools using this

-forwarding and tunnelled connections.
+presence of port forwarding and tunnelled connections.

 Should this not succeed, then a fallback method is used.
-For local
+For

-domain socket connection - a hostname will be sought via
+Unix domain socket connection - a hostname will be sought via

 gethostname(3).
 For other contexts, the hostname extracted from

 the initial context host specification will be used.

 pmGetContextHostName returns a pointer to a static buffer, so the